Learning Problems and Developmental Delay: German [UPDATE]

 We know that German will continue to excel and will one day make his mark in the world.
 In a sense, he already has made his mark.
 In his short life, he has traveled a distance that many would have thought impossible.
 Yes, with the help of his wonderful family but very much based upon his own effort, his own determination and his own courage to stand up and fight for his future.

-We salute German and his wonderful family for never giving up, for finding the answer, and for giving every parent diagnosed with developmental delay the hope that their child can have a full and wonderful life.
+We salute German and his wonderful family for never giving up, for finding the answer, and for giving every parent, whose child has been diagnosed with developmental delay, the hope that their child can have a full and wonderful life.